nickkrekeler/Numerical-Methods/HW 16/README.md

 # Homework 16

-Simpson's Method code for numerical integration that I developed using MatLab
+LU Factorization Method for lower and upper decomposition that I developed using MatLab